Growing on lessons learned in Niger

-They have opened a certain number of worksites that the current PADEL program offers to follow up.
+They have opened a certain number of worksites that the current PADEL programme offers to follow up.
 Among these, we can notice:

-- Setting up of public investments under the project ownership of the local governments with a specific targeted linked to food security.
+- Setting up of public investments under the project ownership of the local governments with a specific target linked to food security.

-- Promotion of productive initiatives in favour of the vulnerable groups and the promotion of gender.
+- Promotion of productive initiatives in favor of vulnerable groups and the promotion of gender equality.

 - Cleaning up of the recovery chain.

-- Efficient advocacy to favour the transfer of equalization funds or achieve harmonious partnerships with the technical services and the NGOs operating for the municipality.
+- Efficient advocacy to favor the transfer of equalization funds or achieve harmonious partnerships with the technical services and the NGOs operating for the municipality.

-These interventions have shown the necessity to make a more economic shift to the support of local development in order to improve at the same time the living conditions of the populations but also to raise the revenues of the municipalities through an increase of their fiscal revenue.
-Thus, the current program relies on a certain number of successes that have participated to the success of previous PADELs:
+These interventions have shown the necessity to make an economic shift to the support of local development in order to improve at the same time the living conditions of the populations but also to raise the revenues of the municipalities through an increase of their fiscal revenue.
+Thus, the current programme relies on a certain number of successes that have participated to the success of previous PADELs:

-- Quality of the grassroots democratization approach and the involvement of the actors whatever their ethnical belonging, level of marginalization.
+- Quality of the grassroots democratization approach and the involvement of the actors whatever their ethnic belonging, level of marginalization is.

-- Choice of the stakeholders within the teams and the NGO’s managers to the starting of the actions that have always kept in mind their counselling-support role.
+- Choice of the stakeholders within the teams and the NGOs' managers to the starting of the actions that have always kept in mind their counseling-support role.